 San Diego Coaster Location

+The San Diego Coaster is a train that travels along the coast of San Diego County from downtown San Diego up to Oceanside and all stops—with the exception of the Santa Fe Depot—have free parking lots.
 The Coaster runs in both directions and kids will enjoy the excitement of riding on a train plus the ocean views outside the window.
 Get off at just one Coaster stop or explore the area around several of them during your day.

 What to Do: Coaster Stops (from South to North)

-Take the kids to Seaport Village by the harbor, which is only a 10 to 12-minute walk from the Santa Fe Depot stop located in downtown San Diego.
+- Santa Fe Depot Station - Take the kids to Seaport Village by the harbor, which is only a 10 to 12-minute walk from the Santa Fe Depot stop located in downtown San Diego.
 Ride the carousel and then watch the local artists as they draw and paint portraits and scenery.
 Children will also delight in the street performers that are often found entertaining in Seaport Village.

-The Old Town Coaster stop is within an easy walking distance of Old Town's many historic sites.
+- Old Town Station - The Old Town Coaster stop is within an easy walking distance of Old Town's many historic sites.
 Children will especially enjoy visiting the Mason School House, a one-room schoolhouse still set up with desks and school objects from the 1800s.

-Many of you may be starting your Coaster crawl at the Sorrento Valley station.
+- Sorrento Valley Station - Many of you may be starting your Coaster crawl at the Sorrento Valley station.
 If you're not, skip getting off at this stop as it's mostly an industrial area with office buildings.

+- Solana Beach Station - This is an excellent Coaster stop to grab a bite to eat, as the family-friendly Pizza Port is located right across the 101 Highway from the Solana Beach station.
 The picnic-style benches inside are ideal for a rambunctious family and mom and dad can enjoy one of Pizza Port's award-winning microbrews while the kids check out the video games at the back of the restaurant.

+- Carlsbad Village Station - This coaster stop drops you right in the middle of Carlsbad's downtown area, affectionately called the Village by local residents.
 The Village has its own Pizza Port and many other great places to eat.
 For families with small children, we recommend Boxd, a take-out eatery serving waffle sandwiches, located at the corner of Carlsbad Village Drive and State Street.
 Boxd looks like a food truck, but is actually an old shipping container and has a large grassy area on which to eat and relax.
 If your children need more room to run around, take them to the beach.
 The Carlsbad Village station is just a few blocks away from Carlsbad's clean beaches and the waves at the end of Grand Avenue are ideal for boogie boarding.

-Go for a walk along the Oceanside Pier and grab an old-fashioned milkshake at Ruby's Diner on the end of the pier.
+- Oceanside Transit Center - Go for a walk along the Oceanside Pier and grab an old-fashioned milkshake at Ruby's Diner on the end of the pier.

 Coaster Zones and Tickets

-Coaster tickets cost $11 for a round-trip between Oceanside and Santa Fe Depot and just $4.00 for a one-way ticket that stays in one zone.
+The Coaster crosses three different zones: Santa Fe Depot and Old Town are one zone, Sorrento Valley is its own zone and all other stops are in the third zone.
 Travel from Santa Fe Depot to Oceanside or vice versa takes one hour.
 Trains leave from each station multiple times throughout the day and vary by day.
 Check the Coaster schedule to figure out which time will work best for your family to start its Coaster crawl.
 Buy tickets at the station before boarding and keep them handy—attendants will come through and check that you have a ticket once onboard.